cuthbertLab/music21/music21/demos/bhadley/mrjobaws/howtogetstarted.rst

 	* `Job launched 273.1s ago, status BOOTSTRAPPING: Running bootstrap actions`: now mrjob is configuring all those instances with the specific bootstrapping files you'd like them to have.
 In our case, this includes installing music21.
-You may also install Python 2.7 at this time (because Python 2.6 is default if running with ami version 2.1.0) The timeout (maximum time that mrjob will run bootstrapping before quiting) is 45 minutes.
+You may also install Python 2.7 at this time (because Python 2.6 is default if running with ami version 2.1.0) The timeout (maximum time that mrjob will run bootstrapping before quitting) is 45 minutes.
 I surely hope your bootstrapping doesn't take that long!
 Regardless, you're not charged for the time you spend bootstrapping =)
 	* `Opening ssh tunnel to Hadoop job tracker`
 	Yeah!
 This means your bootstrapping worked, and your jobs are about to be deployed.
-You now have the capability to ssh directlying into your instances, if you'd like.
+You now have the capability to ssh directly into your instances, if you'd like.
 	* `Connect to job tracker at: http://localhost:#####/jobtracker.jsp` This is a very important line!
 This gives the url you can go to to view the status of your job. open this window now and you'll get much better status updates about the health of your job than in the terminal.